-How to Check Exchange Database Health?
+How to Perform Exchange Database Health Check?

 Monitoring Exchange Server is one of the most critical tasks of the administrators that they have to perform every day to ensure email services are up and running.
 A corrupt or inconsistent Exchange database can lead to downtimes.
 It can disrupt email services and prevent users from accessing their mailboxes or sending or receiving new emails.